ibokuri/libvmm/docs/contributing/style.md

 ### Classes

-[](#classes-braces) If a constructor's body is empty, the body braces should appear on the same line as the function name or member initializer list.
+[](#classes-braces) If a constructor's body is empty, body braces should appear on the same line as the function name or member initializer list.
 If the body is not empty, the braces should appear on a line after the function name or member initializer list.

 ###### Right: